 Are you aiming for that ultimate killer body?
 But maybe you also want an elite level of mobility, flexibility and range of motion?
 Here’s some good news for you.
-A secret massage technique, which professional coaches and therapists have practiced for many years, is now out and available to anyone smart enough to give their workout routine this almost magical uplift.
+A secret massage technique, which professional coaches and therapists have practised for many years, is now out and available to anyone smart enough to give their workout routine this almost magical uplift.

 This extraordinary technique is, simply put, Foam rolling.
 Or as it is technically known, self-myofascial release.
 If you’re from Phuket, a popular ‘happy-ending’ type massage inevitably comes to mind, and I’m sure you’re giggling already.
 Let me stop you right there.
 It’s no soapy business here.
-Foam rolling is an almost ancient massage technique that, till recently, was only used by elite athletes to enhance their performance through increased flexibility, mobility and a full range of motion.
+Foam rolling is an almost ancient massage technique that, until recently, was only used by elite athletes to enhance their performance through increased flexibility, mobility and a full range of motion.

 Self-myofascial release or self-massage, sounds either too complicated or too simple to be something special, doesn’t it?
 Or perhaps you think it’s not for you.
 After all, you didn’t go to the gym to be rolling on some foam.
 And in Phuket, with a massage parlour barely a kilometre away and costing just a few hundred Bahts, why to learn it yourself anyway!
 Let me clear your misconceptions about foam rolling.

 So… What Is Foam Rolling?

 Foam rolling is an age-old fitness technique in which a thick foam tube is used to roll over and massage different parts of the body.
 Of course, there are other alternatives to foam which you can use, such as, Thera cane, Lacrosse ball or even your bare hands to apply enough pressure at the right points on the body.
 I’ve found foam rollers to be the most efficient.